 Chubu Centrair International Airport (NGO).Opens external site in a new window The airport is an international airport on an artificial island in Ise Bay, Tokoname City in Aichi Prefecture, 35 km (22 mi) south of Nagoya in central Japan.
 The airport serves the city of Nagano and has two terminals.

-Passengers on Qantas flights from Nagoya are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+All passengers flying from Nagoya are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas